Policy Brief

 - A subsidy scheme for the purchase of electric vehicles and installation of charging points has been introduced.

-On 14 August 2024 the Government published Carbon Neutral Roadmap Progress Report.
-The progress report does not aim to evaluate progress on reducing carbon emissions but rather provides an update on the delivery policies within the plan.
+On 14 August 2024, the Government published the Carbon Neutral Roadmap Progress Report .
+The progress report did not aim to evaluate progress on reducing carbon emissions but rather to provide an update on the delivery policies within the plan.

-The Report explains the arrangements for evaluating reducing emissions -
+The Report explained the arrangements for evaluating reducing emissions -

 The States Assembly is due to receive the first report from Jersey’s independent Climate Council in early 2026, prior to the general election.
 Work to establish the Climate Council will commence in Q4 2024.
 The Council’s report will evaluate the Government of Jersey’s progress in implementing the CNR during the 2022-2025 delivery period.

-The Report includes some statistics on incentives for electric vehicles –
+The Report included some statistics on incentives for electric vehicles –

 - In Q3 2023 the electric vehicle purchase incentive scheme was launched.
 By the end of July 2024, 755 applications had been received of which 691 had been redeemed.
 The average cost of cars under the scheme was £24,036.
 [The scheme was closed in December 2024. £4.3 million had funded 1,210 incentives, mainly of the £3,500.
 There is no analysis of the extent to which the subsidy went to people who would have bought electric vehicles anyway.]